-As a fire safety expert, I’ve seen many businesses fall short when protecting their building and the lives within it.
+As a fire safety expert, I’ve seen many establishments fall short when protecting their building and the lives within it.

 It’s like Ramsay’s Kitchen Nightmares most days for me.
 Like Gordon (without the swearing!), I don’t believe in quick fixes, but long-term solutions that are safe and legally compliant.

 Most schools are restricted with tight budgets, which often means that most decisions come down to cost.
-Buying a fire alarm isn’t like buying a handbag, whereby if you buy designer or high-street, they still have the same function.
+Buying a fire alarm and making other fire safety considerations isn’t like buying a handbag, whereby if you buy designer or high-street, they still have the same function.
 One just happens to look a little swisher.

 Also, handbags don’t help save lives.